Advice For Tax Time In Australia

 Deceased Estates Accounting

-- Estate Tax File Number applications
+- Applications for a Federal Estate Tax File Number;

-- Missing Tax File Numbers
+- Missing Tax File Numbers;

-- Estate income tax returns
+- Estate income tax returns;

-- Solicitor liaisons
+- Solicitor liaisons;

-- Collection of any death benefits
+- collecting any death benefits that are due;

 1. I have to buy tools and equipment for my job.
 What can I claim on my tax?